anonyrazol3/onewinaway/README.md

 Make sure you are 1% better than yesterday
 Do the work you have been avoiding
-Dont take advice from people who arent where you wanna be
+Dont take advice from people who arent where you wanna be Dont finance anything you cant afford in cash